elverskog/bloop/README.md

 ### Server

 There are four types of server responses:
-1. Files: When the URL has a filename and extension (of a few accepted types), try to return a file (_to-do: handle file 404 errors for files_).
+1. Files: When the URL has a filename and extension (e.g. "page-a.css"), try to return a file (_to-do: handle file 404 errors for files_).
-2. Full Pages: If the URL does not have a file with extension and there is not an `is-fetch: "true"` in the request headers, it will look for rendered HTML file.
+2. Full Pages: If the URL does not have an extension and there is not an `is-fetch: "true"` in the request headers (e.g. "/shoes/red"), it will look for rendered HTML file.
 If the file doesn't exist (which is an error) the server will try to build it.
 3. Partials: If the URL does not have an extension and there is an `is-fetch: "true"` in the request headers, return a JSON file with CSS, Markup and JS sections.
 This JSON is then un-packed and handled on the client.
 4. 404: If the page-path (a path with no extension) was not found or a file was not found return a 404 page, similar to step 2. _There's currently no handling for other types of errors, re-routing approach etc. (to-do)_